muhammedazhar/MSc-DataScience/COMP1832-PF/README.md

-# `COMP1832` Programming Fundamentals for Data Science
+# COMP1832 - Programming Fundamentals

 **Institution:** University of Greenwich
 **Faculty:** Faculty of Engineering and Science